microsoft/DeepSpeed/docs/tutorials/MegatronGPT2Tutorial.md

 effective batch size of 128 without running out of memory, resulting in significantly higher performance.

 ### 3.2 On DGX-2 GPU Cluster with Infiniband

-Each GPU on the DGX-2 cluster has 32 GB of memory, and GPUs inside a box is connected via NVSwitch which has much higher bandwidth than the PCI-E on the Azure Cluster.
+Each GPU on the DGX-2 cluster has 32 GB of memory, and GPUs inside a box is connected via the high-bandwidth NVSwitch.
 As such, running a 1.5B model on DGX-2 requires less model parallelism, and the performance improvement from DeepSpeed for this model size is not significant.
 However, at larger model sizes, Megatron still requires significantly larger model parallelism degree, and can only run much smaller batch sizes than DeepSpeed.
 Therefore, as the model sizes get larger, DeepSpeed starts to significantly outperform Megatron.

 ### 3.3 Performance Improvements with Configuration Details
 The figure below compares DeepSpeed with Megatron on a 64 GPU cluster with 4 DGX-2 nodes.
 To give the readers a clear idea of source of the performance improvements, we also present the configuration table for both Megatron and